NickAlexPerez/daily_quote/README.md

 - Make sure the backend is running before using the frontend.
 - The backend has CORS enabled to allow requests from the frontend.

----

-## License

-This project is open-source and free to use.